 Unfortunately, there’s not a set magic formula that says if you include a keyword twice on a page, and once in the title and meta description, you’ll get that page ranked on Page 1 Position 1 in Google search engine results.
 Sometimes SEOs wish we could just ramp up the CPC bid on a page and watch the traffic roll in, but we’ve chosen our side of the digital universe and have to work within the confines of our work.

 On the organic (or SEO) side, it can sometimes be vastly more difficult to show value to a client.
 Many of our clients have come to us from other agencies scratching their heads.
-Monthly reports that are filled with numbers, but not analysis leaves the client confused and frustrated.
+Monthly reports that are filled with numbers, but no meaningful analysis leaves the client confused and frustrated.

-Many times, reporting for search engine optimization involves showing clients data that’s hard to contextualize like keyword movements, YoY organic traffic visitors, and number of keywords ranking on Page 1.
-While this is valuable information, it can sometimes be repetitive and also leave clients unsure about their investment with questions such as “Keyword X moved 8 spaces up in organic search results page, what now?
+Many times, reporting for search engine optimization involves showing clients data that’s hard to contextualize like keyword movements, engagement metrics like time on site and bounce rates, YoY organic traffic visitors, and the volume of quality & relevant keywords ranking on Page 1, let alone data that explains how the competition stacks up on Google Search.
+While this is valuable information, it can sometimes be repetitive and also leave clients unsure about their investment with questions such as “Keyword X moved 8 spaces up in an organic search results page, what now?
 What is the value added exactly?”

 How do we do that?
 Think of how these metrics affect the business as a whole.
 Think about what clients really want to see for their business.
 Forthea likes to show clients trends in the keyword terms that their site is ranking for, but more than that, we want to show how that affects their business.
 Knowing the right metrics to analyze to show this value is crucial.
 This comes with understanding your clients and their needs.